Basiiic/BasicHud/README.md

 # THINGS YOU SHOULD KNOW

-- if your hud/assets are in here and you dont want it in this just lmk i'll take it out :steamhappy:
+- if your hud/assets are in here and you dont want it in this just lmk on twitter dms or somewhere and i'll take it out :steamhappy:

 - only tested on windows 10 and 11, 1920 x 1080. other resolutions and OS's are unsupported if they dont work